-We all know that road tripping involves singing out loud in the car, usually to the dismay of at least one member of your group but to the delight of the rest of you.
+We all know that road-tripping involves singing out loud in the car, usually to the dismay of at least one member of your group but to the delight of the rest of you.

 Remember that some radio stations lose signal when you drive further out of town so you may not be able to listen to your favourite for the entire trip.

-To make sure there are no awkward silences in the car, put together a playlist of all your favourite songs and ask for suggestions from the other people you are travelling with to make up a soundtrack for your holiday.
+To make sure there are no awkward silences in the car, put together a playlist of all your favourite songs and ask for suggestions from the other people you are traveling with to make up a soundtrack for your holiday.
 Load it onto your iPod or cell phone and hand it over to your co-pilot to act as DJ.

 This playlist will come in handy over the entire holiday and not just in the car as it is portable and ready to hit play.